 According to the Finnish Parliament decision in December 2015, Finnish universities introduced tuition fees in 2017.
 At the University of Eastern Finland, fees will be collected in Master’s degree programmes taught in English, starting in September 2017.
 For non-EU/EEA students required to pay tuition, the University of Eastern Finland offers a generous and attractive scholarship scheme.

 Scholarships are applied for when applying for admission to the university, and students are notified of the scholarship decision upon admittance to the university.

-We will update information on the tuition fees and scholarships during the springtime.
+We will update information on the tuition fees and scholarships before October.

 Who will need to pay for tuition?

 Fees will be collected from citizens outside the European Union (EU) and the European Economic Area (EEA) or Switzerland, starting their studies in Master’s degree programmes conducted in English in August 2017 or after that.